Arsenal stunned late by Aston Villa and Man City closes gap at the top to 2 points

 Chelsea could not take advantage, dropping points for the third game in a row in a 0-0 draw at Bournemouth.

-Buendia's winner came in the fifth minute of added time at Villa Park where the substitute lifted a shot through a crowded box and into the roof of the net.
+Buendia's winner came in the fifth minute of added time.
+The substitute kept a cool head during a goalmouth scramble, lifting a shot through the crowded box and into the roof of the net.

-“In the manner that happened at the end, obviously, (it is) really difficult to take,” Arteta told TNT Sports.
+“In the manner that happened at the end, obviously, (it is) really difficult to take,” Arsenal manager Mikel Arteta told TNT Sports.

 It was the third successive time that Arsenal has dropped points away from home after draws with Sunderland and Chelsea.
 Those results have opened the door to rivals such as City and Villa.

-Villa's ninth win from its last 10 games followed a dire start to the campaign when Unai Emery's team was winless after five games.
+Villa's ninth win from its last 10 games followed a dire start to the campaign when Unai Emery's team was winless after its first five.

 “At the minute we’re on a great run,” said Matty Cash, who put Villa ahead in the 36th.
 “We know it’s not even Christmas yet so we have to keep being demanding, keep being consistent, and then we’ll see where it takes us.”